USC-LoBeS/dive/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

- DiVE presented herein serves the purpose of visualizing medical imaging data.
-It supports users capability to load and visualize tractography, employing track files, masks in NIfTI format (nii, nii.gz), and mesh files.
-Furthermore, users are empowered to load multiple Regions of Interest (ROIs) in flexible combinations, be it exclusively of one type (mesh, mask, or tract) or a combination.
-Additionally, users retain the option to toggle between 3D visualization and output saving by specifying a designated path.
+ Diffusion Visualization and Explorer (DiVE) is a tool designed for visualizing medical imaging data.
+It allows users to visualize tractography in various formats (TRK, TCK, VTK), binary masks in NIfTI format, and meshes in VTK format.
+Users also have the flexibility to load multiple Regions of Interest (ROIs) in different combinations, whether they are exclusively of one type (mesh, mask, or tract) or a combination of types.
+Additionally, users can toggle between 3D visualization and saving the output by specifying a designated path.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>